Soly/panda/docs/manual.md

 instruction count and program counter.
 The rest of thes log messages come from the asidstory logging.

+Also note that the appropriate code to print new log entry types should be added to `pandalog_print.c`.

 ### External References

 You may want to search google for "Protocol Buffers" to learn more about it.